What does liquidity refer to in a life insurance policy? In this context, it means the ease with which you can convert your policy into cash.

 Life insurance can provide liquidity in two ways:

 - During the insured’s life: Whole and universal policies have cash value accounts that the owner can access while alive.

 - Immediately after the insured’s death: Every life insurance policy has a death benefit, which provides the insured’s loved ones with critical funds after they pass.

 How Does Life Insurance Provide Liquidity?

-Having a nuanced understanding of the relationship between life insurance and estate liquidity is invaluable.
+Having a nuanced understanding of the relationships between life insurance, estate planning, and liquid funds is invaluable.
 First, you need to know why immediate access to cash is needed.

 Upon your death, your loved ones may be saddled with unexpected bills, including:

 - Funeral costs

 While death doesn’t void taxes or debts, life insurance ensures these expenses are handled without depleting your loved ones’ financial resources.